Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

-\autoref{Fig_VLDBJ_SyntheticDissociationBounds1} shows the original probabilities $r$ (full lines) and those of their dissociations $\rho$ (border of shaded areas) for various values of $p$ and $q$.
+There are four reasonable metrics to measure the approximation quality of dissociation $\rho$ with regard to a probability $\PPP$: (1) their \emph{absolute difference} $\rho-\PPP$, which is not meaningful when both are too close to either 0 or 1; (2)~their \emph{relative ratio} $\rho / \PPP$, which is not meaningful close to 1; (3)~their \emph{relative not-ratio} $\bar \PPP / \bar \rho$ with $\bar x \define 1-x$, which is not meaningful close to 0; and (4) the \emph{odds ratio} $(\rho / \bar \rho) / (\PPP / \bar \PPP)$, which is the product of the former two ratios and which is meaningful everywhere in $[0,1]$.
+Notice that all four metrics are defined so they are $\geq 1$. \Autoref{Fig_VLDBJ_SyntheticDissociationBounds1} shows the original probabilities $\PPP$ (full lines) and those of their dissociations $\rho$ (border of shaded areas) for various values of $r$ and $t$.
 The horizontal axis varies the probability of the dissociated tuple $x$ within $[0,1]$, and the different lines keep the non-dissociated tuples $y_1$, $y_2$ at the same probability either $0.2$, $0.5$, or $0.9$. \autoref{Fig_VLDBJ_SyntheticDissociationBoundsRatio1}, \autoref{Fig_VLDBJ_SyntheticDissociationBoundsRatio2}, and \autoref{Fig_VLDBJ_SyntheticDissociationBoundsRatio3} show the approximation quality in terms of our three previously defined ratios.
-Notice that the red line varies both $p$ and $q$ at the same time by keeping $p=q$.
-We see that the approximation is good when both input probabilities are small, but get increasingly worse when the probability of the \emph{non-dissociated} variables gets close to 1. \markend \end{example}
+Notice that the red line varies both $r$ and $t$ at the same time by keeping $r=t$.
+We see that the approximation is good when both input probabilities are small, but get increasingly worse when the probability of the \emph{non-dissociated} variables $t_1, t_2$ gets close to 1.